-As discussed in Note 2 to the financial statements, the financial statements present only the Library Parcel Tax Fund and do not purport to, and do not, present fairly the financial position of the City as of June 30, 2013, and the changes in its financial position, or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2 to the financial statements, the financial statements present only the Library Parcel Tax Fund and do not purport to, and do not, present fairly the financial position of the City as of June 30, 2014, and the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.